INBMA0433L/lab-test-workspace-2026/README.md

-# Lab test's Workspace 2025
+# Lab test's Workspace 2026

-This repository provides the students a quick solution for creating their VS Code Workspaces for the *High-level programming languages 1* subject's *Lab test*.
+This repository provides the students a quick solution for creating their VS Code Workspaces for the *Database Systems and Knowledge Representation* subject's *Lab test*.

 ## Requirements

 1. Windows is required for executing the script.
 Other operating systems are not supported.

-1. Have an installed *MinGW* with the path `C:/MinGW/bin/gcc.exe`.

 1. Have an installed `git` client.